wittawatj/lyx2web/README.md

 The Latex preamble is copied from the input Lyx (or .tex) file.

-For [Pelican](http://blog.getpelican.com/) setup that can directly support the markdown output from this tool, see [the source cdoe of my blog](https://github.com/wittawatj/pelican_blog) for example.
+For [Pelican](http://blog.getpelican.com/) setup that can directly support the markdown output from this tool, see [the source code of my blog](https://github.com/wittawatj/pelican_blog) for example.

 ## Software dependency